social-streets/the-slice/site-template/src/data/articles/best-statues-monuments-to-see-tower-hamlets.md

   - "guides"
 featuredImage: "/images/East-End-Public-Art-Massimo-Iannetti-27.jpg"
 author: "siva-thangarajah"
-excerpt: "Here's a roundup of the all the statues in Bow.
+description: "Here's a roundup of the all the statues in Bow.
 From important figures like William Gladstone (why are his hands painted red?) to Victoria Park's iconic guard dogs."
 ---

 A tour of the best statues in Tower Hamlets reveals the borough's fascinating history from our famous philanthropists to the unsung working classes and the forgotten children.